-In the story, Edmond must leave behind his previous flops, jealous wife, two children, and move on into something bigger-than-life to fulfill his destiny.
+In the story, Edmond must leave behind his previous flops, jealous wife, and two children and move on to something bigger-than-life to fulfill his destiny.
 He only needs divine inspiration, a muse, a pal, or an event that could ignite his passion for writing.
 The luck will be on his side – he will have more of what he bargains for in a series of fun-to-watch trials and errors.

 Coquelin challenges Edmond to have the play done as soon as possible.
 In the mise-en-scene, the ambition of the Corsican producers has no limits.
 They impose an elderly diva for the female lead.

 Everyone’s reputation and prestige are in peril without a script.
 They also need the theater’s permits, another necessary point to accelerate the pace and to have the promised play ready for the Holidays,

 Edmond Rostand was satisfied with the first and second acts in the writing process.
 Feeling motivated, he continues adding three more to this masterpiece - written in rhyming couplets and Alexandrine verses.

 Cyrano de Bergerac is the fascinating story of the tragic hero with a long nose who wants to gain the love of his cousin Roxanne.
 In literature, to be considered a “Tragic Hero” is a character who must arouse pity from the audience, have a downfall, and possess admirable traits.

 Alexis Michalik’s passion for theater started when he was three-year-old.
 In “Cyrano, My Love,” he mixes accurate historical facts surrounding the life of such a talented writer and actors with some literary liberties that make this piece enjoyable and fun to watch.